rmkrupp/cards/README.md

  - `mingw-w64-pkg-config`
  - `mingw-w64-zlib`

-The build is static for DLLs for libevent, luajit, winpthreads, etc. don't need to be distributed with the executables.
+The build is static.
+DLLs for libevent, luajit, winpthreads, etc. don't need to be distributed with the executables.